jdurvalino/dxPomo/README.md

 ![config show](./img/config_show.jpg)

 > [!TIP]
-> The config are stored in a file called config.json, located in the .dxpomo directory in your Home directory.
+> The config are stored in a file called config.json, located in the .dxpomo in your Home directory.
 > ~/.dxPomo/log.json